NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 1. A TA or professor.
 2. The reflow oven.

-## Touch Up and Throughole Components
+## Touch Up and Throughhole Components

 ### What You Need